Fall Webinar Series

 Some sessions in this series have been generously supported by unrestricted educational grants.

 Pharmacists are Canadians’ most accessible health care providers.
-This fact has never been more evident that during the COVID-19 pandemic.
+This fact has never been more evident than during the COVID-19 pandemic.
 Community pharmacies remained open and pharmacists continued to provide essential medication management care to patients while other health care providers closed their doors.
 However, the pandemic has presented community pharmacy with many practice challenges, including procurement of PPE, maintaining continuity of care for patients, managing drug shortages and providing care to a surge of patients seeking help, all while maintaining increased infection control measures.
 It is essential to incorporate early lessons learned from the COVID-19 pandemic to help pharmacists be better prepared for any future pandemic or wave.
 This presentation will highlight key strategies and considerations in achieving patient continuity of care, safeguarding medication supply and optimizing workflow to protect staff and patients.
 While it is impossible to prevent a pandemic from occurring, there is much pharmacists can do to prepare.

 - Identify the various roles pharmacists play during a pandemic